lizadzz/theta_screener/README.md

 The only file which was changed in order to implement MetaMask integration was src/App.jsx

-I used Web3.js which needs to be installed before proceeding, so after running
+I used Web3.js which needs to be installed before proceeding, so after running:

 npm install --legacy-peer-deps

-we need to install web3 dependency
+we need to install web3 dependency:

 npm install web3

-then start the server
+then start the server:

 npm start